3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 a) Recommended:
    Use the start scripts to launch the application.
-The start scripts are located in the "bin" folder of the installation directory.
+The start scripts are located in the installation directory.
 During setup you can additionally choose to create shortcuts for the start scripts on your desktop and in the start menu of your preferred OS.

    Please execute the start script suitable for your platform:
    - @appName@.bat   (Microsoft Windows family)